Gambling Commission: Criticisms

 The Gambling Commission has come under fire for not preventing the spread of Fixed odds betting terminals on the high street.
 Their spread is linked to the transfer of responsibility for planning permission for bookmakers moving from the Gambling Commission to local authorities.

 In 2014, the UK-regulated online bookmaker Canbet went into receivership, owing millions to customers.
 The demise of this site raised questions of the ability of the Commission to protect UK customers from rogue traders, although overall responsibility for UK online regulation was only given to the UKGC in November 2014.

 In September 2014, UK-regulated online bookmaker BetButler closed down, leaving a message on its website reading "The Board of BetButler Limited has been approached by a third party regulated gaming business to acquire the customer database, including all balances and pending withdrawal requests, of the business.
 This process will take some days to complete."
 Concerns were raised about pay out times and their financial state many months before this appeared.
 Again, the Gambling Commission have been criticised.

 Charities

+The UK Gambling Commission requires operators to contribute financially to organisations focused on research, prevention, and treatment of gambling-related harm.
+This directive has been in place since 1 January 2020, and is part of the License Conditions and Codes of Practice (LCCP) under code SR 3.1.1.

-In January 2020 UK Gambling Commission approves three charities for compulsory funding from gambling operators.
+In January 2020, the Gambling Commission approved several organisations for these compulsory funding contributions, ensuring that operators direct their financial support to recognised entities working to mitigate gambling harms.